tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Every input data signal is weighted according to the relevance of each one under the context of the problem the perceptron was designed.

-* The perceptron takes a weighted sum of the inputs and set the output as `1` only when the sum is more than an arbitrary threshold (theta - `θ`).
+* The perceptron took a weighted sum of the inputs and set the output as `1` only when the sum is more than an arbitrary threshold (theta - `θ`).

 * Theta is added as a special input labeled as _X<sub>0</sub>=1_ with the weight `-θ`, like it's shown in the figure above.